Unlearning Modesty - Women, Girls & Compliments

 When she sits in a job interview when she's grown I hope she'll respond in the same way.
 Because modesty is something that my generation has had to unlearn for certain circumstances.
 The women at least.

 We are told the reason women do not rise up the corporate ladder is our compulsion to be too modest when it comes to our abilities.
-Which is bullshit but we've already spent years swatting away compliments and being told that seeing ourselves in any kind of good light will portray you as vain.
+Which is bullshit because we've already spent years swatting away compliments and being told that seeing ourselves in any kind of good light will portray us as vain.
 Now, to compete with men who have not been trained to do this, modesty is something we need to unlearn.
 But, of course, only in certain situations because it is still unfeminine to genuinely love yourself, as a woman.

-Remember that scene in Mean Girls, where the teenagers share their physical flaws whilst staring in the mirror.
+Remember that scene in Mean Girls, where the teenagers share their physical flaws whilst staring in the mirror?
 The homeschooled out-of-town girl who has not been trained to do this realises it is her turn to join in and she does so.
 This is not a far-fetched scene.
 This really happens.

 When I became self-employed I joined many female business owner groups and networking groups for mums in business.
 Whilst a lot of the support in these circles comes from sharing our fears and insecurities, the celebration of achievements is also encouraged.
 On nearly every group I’m in the ‘shout-out’ day is a big thing.
 It’s an opportunity to express not always what has been achieved but what we’ve been proud of in the last week.
 These are not always the same thing.
 We can be proud of having worked hard even if it’s not yet produced results.
 Or been proud to walk away from negative situations even if that has lost us business.
 Here, we are unlearning modesty.
 It is vital if we are to succeed in the business world.
 Yet, it’s not important only in our working world but in our relationships with others and ourselves.
-I realise self-correcting is just another thing now we have to do to but perhaps if we can learn to accept compliments then we’ll believe in ourselves more.
+I realise self-correcting is just another thing now we have to do but perhaps if we can learn to accept compliments then we’ll believe in ourselves more.
 Which will lead to taking pride in all of our ventures and forgiving ourselves for those times when we fall behind.

 From now on, when I drop my daughter off at school I won’t ask her to ‘be good’.
 I’ll ask her to ‘be great’.
 And when she is I’ll tell her so and I hope she’ll always reply with a simple ‘thank you’.